 University policies and contracts

 All events must be in accordance with all applicable University policies and procedures such as IU’s Office of Procurement Services Non-Solicitation on Campus – FIN-PUR-21.0 and INLOCC’s Service of Alcohol -- FIN-INS-10, which covers vendor’s insurance requirements and necessary approvals for food and alcohol service.
 The service of all prepackaged food and beverages must be in accordance with current University-approved service contracts or agreements.
 Additionally, in the event it is discovered that the Campus Food Provider is not in compliance with appropriate regulatory requirements, the organizer of the event may be required to contract with another food provider.

 Event organizers are required to schedule an appropriate location to hold the event with the appropriate Building Coordinator for the event location.
-Recognized student groups shall also obtain a separate approval from the Office of Student Life and Learning (IUB), Office of Student Involvement (IUPUI), Office of Community Relations (IUPUI), Campus Life (IUS), Office of Student Involvement (IUPUC), Campus Life (IUE), Campus Life (IUK), Office of Student Life (IUSB), and the Office of Student Activities (IUN) for the location where an event is to be held.
+Recognized student groups shall also obtain a separate approval from the Student Involvement and Leadership Center (IUB), Office of Student Involvement (IUPUI), Office of Community Relations (IUPUI), Campus Life (IUS), Office of Student Involvement (IUPUC), Campus Life (IUE), Campus Life (IUK), Office of Student Life (IUSB), and the Office of Student Activities (IUN) for the location where an event is to be held.
 Additionally, all events at the IUPUI must be approved by the Special Events Advisory Committee.

 Expenses to be paid through Indiana University Office of Procurement Services

 Other than purchases of items that are prepackaged in individual servings and not considered as Potentially Hazardous Foods, Indiana University Office of Procurement Services will not approve a purchase or requisition order for expenditures associated with an Event Open to the Public unless the organizer uses a food provider that has also been approved by Purchasing as being qualified to do business with the University.
 This includes the provision of required tax and insurance documentation, proven capability to provide the desired product or service, and other appropriate factors.
 Purchasing develops and maintains a current inventory of responsible and reliable vendors.